NIFTy-PPL/NIFTy/docs/source/code.rst

 .. currentmodule:: nifty5

-Consequently, NIFTy defined a class called :class:`~domain_tuple.DomainTuple` holding a sequence of :class:`~domains.domain.Domain` objects.
+Consequently, NIFTy defines a class called :class:`~domain_tuple.DomainTuple` holding a sequence of :class:`~domains.domain.Domain` objects.
 The full domain is specified as the product of all elementary domains.
-Thus, an instance of :class:`~domain_tuple.DomainTuple` would be suitable to describe the former two examples above.
+Thus, an instance of :class:`~domain_tuple.DomainTuple` would be suitable to describe the first two examples above.
 In principle, a :class:`~domain_tuple.DomainTuple` can even be empty, which implies that the field living on it is a scalar.

-..
-Consequently, NIFTy defines a class called :class:`~domain_tuple.DomainTuple`
-.. holding a sequence of :class:`~domains.domain.Domain` objects, which is used to
-.. specify full field domains.
-In principle, a :class:`~domain_tuple.DomainTuple`
-.. can even be empty, which implies that the field living on it is a scalar.

 A :class:`~domain_tuple.DomainTuple` supports iteration and indexing, and also provides the properties :attr:`~domain_tuple.DomainTuple.shape` and